cpockrandt/genmap/README.rst

     $ ./genmap index -G /path/to/fasta.fasta -I /path/to/index/folder

-A new folder `/path/to/index/folder` will be created to store the index and all associated files.
+A new folder ``/path/to/index/folder`` will be created to store the index and all associated files.

 There are two algorithms that can be chosen for index construction.
-One uses RAM (radixsort), one uses secondary memory (skew).
+One uses RAM (radix), one uses secondary memory (skew).
-Depending on the quota and main memory limitations you can choose the appropriate algorithm with ``-A radixsort`` or ``-A skew``.
+Depending on the quota and main memory limitations you can choose the appropriate algorithm with ``-A radix`` or ``-A skew``.
 For skew you can change the location of the temp directory via the environment variable (e.g., to choose a directory with more quota):

 ::